marciof/Eon/specification/specification.md

 ## Text

-An immutable sequence of Unicode characters, each one identified by a numeric code-point.
+A text is an immutable sequence of Unicode characters, each one identified by a numeric code-point.
 Also known as a string.

 - **Prototype:** empty [text](#text), `''`
 - **Base Prototype:** empty [list](#list), `[]`